 DIRECTIONS: Measure out and mix all dry ingredients in a paper bag by shaking well.
 In a large bowl, whisk the eggs, cream and water together.
 Toss in the pieces of cut up chicken into the egg wash and turn several times to well coat each piece.
 Pick each piece of meat out of the bowl and drop into the bag of seasoned “flour” and when you have 3 pieces in the bag, holding the top closed, shake the bag to coat the chicken.
 Don’t put more than 3 pieces into the bag at a time or they will not coat well.
 Heat 3/4″ deep oil over high heat.
 Place the pieces closely together.
 If you’re creative, you can get an entire chicken in a 14″ skillet.
+Lower heat to medium-high so larger pieces don’t over-brown before done.
 Repeat the coating process with the remaining pieces of chicken.
 I was only able to fry 8 pieces of chicken in my largest skillet at a time, so I saved the wings for last as I knew they would cook quite fast.
 Brown the chicken well on one side disturbing as little as possible.
 Turn pieces of chicken over carefully to brown the second side.
 When brown and done (about 30-40 minutes) remove to paper toweling to drain.
 Finish cooking the remaining pieces if you were unable to get them all in your skillet.
 Serve at once with your favorite sides.
 I served mine with steamed cauliflower I topped with cheese and chives.

 NUTRITIONAL INFO: Makes enough coating for 10 pieces of chicken.
 Numbers are for the coating only.
 Be sure to add in the info for the chicken piece(s) you eat!
 1/10 batch of the coating contains: